 This 'Preventing Radicalisation Policy' is part of William Barnes Primary School's commitment to keeping children safe.
 Schools have an important part to play in both educating children and young people about extremism and recognising when pupils start to become radicalised.
-In March 2015, new statutory duties were placed on schools by the Counter Terrorism and Security Act (2015) and the Reviewed Prevent duty guidance for England and Wales (Updated 1 April 2021) which means they must work to prevent children being drawn into extremism.
-This has been reinforced by the revised
+In March 2015, new statutory duties were placed on schools by the Counter Terrorism and Security Act (2015) which means they must work to prevent children being drawn into extremism.